Python While Loop

 i=2.
 While loop continues with the next iterations.

 a = 4 i = 0 while i<a: if i==2: i+=1 continue print(i) i+=1

 0 1 3

-In this tutorial of Python Examples, we have learned how to write and use while loop, use break and continue statements with while loop, with the help of well detailed examples.
+In this tutorial of Python Examples, we learned how to write a while loop in Python program; use break and continue statements with while loop, with the help of well detailed examples.